 Capitalists grow richer than workers because in any capitalist business only the capitalists own the commodity produced by the workers; hence only the capitalists possess the money obtained from selling the commodity, and only the capitalists have a say in determining how much, if any, of the profit (the sale price of the commodities minus their cost of production) goes to the workers and how much to the capitalists.
 The "admirable" (in the morality of capitalism) reason the capitalists go into business in the first place is to get richer, so it is not likely that they would take for themselves less of the profits than possible by, say, sharing their profits with their workers or, say, freely sharing their commodities with others according to need rather than selling them for their full value to obtain the maximum profit.

-Small business owners cannot grow rich the way capitalists can because they can only produce a very limited amount of commodities (in a retail store the commodity is the service of making a product conveniently available to the customer) with only their own labor, and hence can obtain only a very limited amount of profit from their sale, compared with a capitalist who can profit from the sale of an enormous amount of commodities produced by the labor of many other workers.
+Small business owners cannot grow rich the way capitalists can because they can only produce a very limited amount of commodities (in a retail store the commodity is the service of making a product conveniently available to the customer) with only their own labor (or a small number of employees), and hence can obtain only a very limited amount of profit from their sale, compared with a capitalist who can profit from the sale of an enormous amount of commodities produced by the labor of many other workers.

 Not only do capitalists grow richer than workers, they also are, in a very real sense, masters in a master versus "wage-slave" relationship with workers.
 When a worker accepts a job from a capitalist he or she must agree to obey the "on-the-job" commands of the capitalist or else be fired.
 Within the capitalist business there is not even a pretense of democracy--it is an overt dictatorship of the owners over the workers.